AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 ### Create a custom widget

 Custom widgets are created through the Widget Library.
-See the [Widget Library overview](../customize/widget-library.md) for an introduction to the feature, and the tutorial for [creating a custom widget](../customize/custom-widgets.md) for specific instructions.
+See the [Widget Library overview](../customize/widget-library.md) for an introduction to the feature and the [tutorial for creating a custom widget](../customize/custom-widgets.md) for specific instructions.

 >[!IMPORTANT]
 >